mkorman9/go-initramfs/README.md

 ./prepare.sh
 ```

-It will create a basic directory structure, copy `init` script, download a binary release of `busybox` and create some devices.
-Creating devices needs a `sudo` so you'll be asked for your password.
+It will create a basic directory structure, copy `init` script and download a binary release of `busybox`.

 ### Build a bootable image